nginxinc/kubernetes-ingress/docs/content/configuration/global-configuration/globalconfiguration-resource.md

 ### Listener

-The listener defines a listener (a combination of a protocol and a port) that NGINX will use to accept traffic for a [TransportServer](/nginx-ingress-controller/configuration/transportserver-resource) and a [VirtualServer](nginx-ingress-controller/configuration/virtualserver-and-virtualserverroute-resources):
+The `listeners:` key defines a listener (a combination of a protocol and a port) that NGINX will use to accept traffic for a [TransportServer](/nginx-ingress-controller/configuration/transportserver-resource) and a [VirtualServer](nginx-ingress-controller/configuration/virtualserver-and-virtualserverroute-resources):

 ```yaml
 - name: dns-tcp